l34rn3d/docker-tribesnext-server/README.md

 You can modify the installer script to update the source locations of the required files.

 `tribesnext-server-installer` may also be used in standalone mode to install TribesNext RC2a on the host system under wine but your mileage may vary.

-Testing has been minimal but it is running the NET247 server so you can try it out at any point.

 ## SSH into server